 As a native born and bred Cwmafan boy with a love for fishing the River Afan, I’ve long wanted to produce an easy-to-read, illustrated history of the village and valley both named Cwmafan.
 I made a superficial start some years ago, and I’ve now decided to expand the work.
 However, it’s still very much a work in progress.

-Note that this site is not intended to replace any of the many excellent comprehensive historical works available online or in print; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here.
+Note that this site is not intended to replace any of the many excellent comprehensive historical works available online and in print; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here.

-Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or during return visits), scans from old photos discovered in family archives, sent to me by others, used with permission, or shared online.
+Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or during return visits), scans from old photos discovered in family archives, photos sent to me by others, photos used with permission, or photos shared online.
 If You think I’ve inadvertently infringed on your copyright, please let me know.

 Etymology (what’s in a name?)